-We take all reasonable safeguards to keep all your personal information as secure as is digitally possible.
+We build in safeguards to keep all your personal information as secure as is digitally possible.
 In addition to a rigorously enforced data handling policy, all our staff members are made aware of their obligations to keep the information for authorised use only.
-Of course no technology is fail-safe, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.
+Of course no technology is foolproof, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.

 The security measures that we have put in place ensure that:

-- those people only act within the scope of their authority; and
+– Those people only act within the scope of their authority.

 We may need to update or modify this Privacy Statement at any time, and modifications are effective upon being posted on the DofE websites and in eDofE.
 You are responsible for reviewing this privacy statement periodically to ensure that you are aware of any changes to it.